hashicorp/design-system/website/docs/components/side-nav/partials/code/how-to-use.md

 ## How to use this component

 SideNav does not exist as a single out of the box HDS component.
-It instead consists of a number of lower-level building block components consumers can use to assemble into their own SideNav implementation.
+Instead, it consists of a number of lower-level building block components consumers can use to assemble their own SideNav implementation.

 **Note:** The `Hds::SideNav::Wrapper` component, which contains the child components, doesn't have an intrinsic width (it's 100% of the parent).
 This responsibility is delegated to the wrapping element in the consumer's codebase.